bp74/StageXL/README.md

-This library provides the Flash API build on open web standards (HTML5).
+This library provides the Flash API build on top of open web standards (HTML5).
 Developers who build applications with Flash may have noticed that Flash isn't a popular choice anymore.
 Some of you probably think about a migration strategy from Flash to HTML5.

 What we try to achieve with dartflash:
-* The library should be compatible with the Flash API.
+* The library should be highly compatible with the Flash API.
 * The programming language should be similar to ActionScript 3.

 ## Demo

-This little game was developed with Flash and ported to HTML5 within 6 hours.
-The new version runs with smooth 60 fps!
+This little game was developed with Flash and later ported to HTML5 in only 6 hours.
+The new HTML5 version runs with smooth 60fps, which is almost impossible to achieve with the Flash plugin!

 <http://www.dartflash.com/games/escape/escape.html>

 ## Dart programming language